taramott/hello-world2/README.md

 # hello-world2
 A new repository (used to organise a single project)
+CodeFirst: I love toast and jam!